kach/emo.7/README.txt

        >:(    Conveys anger, disappointment, resent, fury.

+       <3     A heart.
+Conveys love or appreciation.

+       o/ or \o
+              A person waving.
+Used as a greeting.

+              A person with both hands up.
+Used in a celebratory manner.

+       ^^ or ^.^ or ^_^ or ^-^
+              Conveys happiness or contentedness.

+       =^.^= or =^_^= or =^-^=
+              Like a variation of the 'kitty face'.
+Also conveys happiness and contentedness.

+       -.- or -_-
+              Conveys indifference or annoyance.

 NOTE ON PARENTHESES
        The  usage  of  parenthesis-terminated  emoticons  within  parenthsized statements  merits some discussion.
 There are several possible conven- tions which can be used.

        We can optimize for grammatical correctness by  placing  an  additional closing parenthesis after the emoticon:

               (I like it the way it is. :))

        However,  this  looks  awkward to many.
 The alternative is to leave off the trailing parenthesis:

               (I like it the way it is. :)

        This, however, appears incomplete and is not strictly correct.
 A  com- promise can be achieved by placing a space between the two parentheses:

               (I like it the way it is. :) )

        In general, it is left to the writer to choose a style which they  pre- fer.